communityfoodsystems/cfs-wiki/README.md

-# README

-Welcome to the home page of this wiki.
-Edit to make it your own!

-Use Markdown, or just type text -- either way works.

-Use double brackets around some words to make links to other pages in this wiki.
+Welcome to the Community Food Systems Wiki!

+We're still setting this space set up.
+Thank you for your patience!